 One of the basic functions of museums is to protect and preserve the collections for which they are the permanent stewards.
 A physical environment that minimizes physical deterioration is necessary for the long-term preservation of artifacts, books, documents, and archives collections.
-Excessive exposure to light is arguably the single largest cause of damage and deterioration to collections in many, if not most, museum collections, including those in historic buildings.
+Excessive As one visitor remarked upon visiting the museum, "This looks more like a museum!" -Grantee Comment exposure to light is arguably the single largest cause of damage and deterioration to collections in many, if not most, museum collections, including those in historic buildings.
 The outcome of the project will be the design of a durable, practical, cost-effective, and easily maintainable system to upgrade lighting to current museum conservation standards, with a secondary benefit of increased energy efficiency.